A Letter from Mayor Bill de Blasio

 The Spring/Summer of 2018 sees her build up to the release of her 6th studio album with special guest slots on tour with the likes of Simple Minds, The Pretenders, and Gary Barlow.
 See KTTunstall.com for details.

 What is Tartan Day, the New York Tartan Day Parade, and Tartan Week?

 - April 6th has been designated as National Tartan Day, a day for celebrating Scottish heritage and pride.

-- The Parade and leading events of the week are run by the National Tartan Day New York Committee, a not-for-profit 501(c)3 coalition, and its member societies: the St. Andrew’s Society of the State of New York, the New York Caledonian Club, The American-Scottish Foundation and Clan Campbell.
+- The Parade and leading events of the week are run by the National Tartan Day New York Committee, a not-for-profit 501(c)3 coalition, and its member societies: the St. Andrew’s Society of the State of New York, the New York Caledonian Club, The American-Scottish Foundation, Clan Campbell and Carnegie Hall.

 - The days before and after the Parade are called “Tartan Week” and are filled with a full range of Scottish-themed events.